nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 Here are all the helper components:

-### navi
+### `<navi>`
-Renders a ARIA compatible navigational element based on the data given in the `items` attribute.
-The data must be formatted in a specific [YAML format](page-layout.html#yaml) which suppports multiple types of navigation types: flat, hierarchical, and more complex dropdown navigation menus.
+Renders an ARIA compatible navigational element based on the data given in the `items` attribute.
+The data must be formatted in a specific [YAML format](page-layout.html#yaml) which supports multiple types of navigation types: flat, hierarchical, and more complex dropdown navigation menus.

 This website, for example, uses the `<navi/>` component in the sidebar of the  documentation area: